leematos/Coinbase-Candlesticks/README.md

 in your terminal.

-The page is now listening on 127.0.0.1/candlesticks and you can see your the graph!
+The page is now listening on 127.0.0.1/candlesticks and once you load up your browser you can see the graph!

 This code has been tested only on OSX 10.9.